Insurance Car Insurance

 Although you can cancel insurance coverage before your existing policy term ends, you need to consider all the above factors to decide whether doing so really makes sense.
 If you've evaluated all the possible issues and still think you should switch car insurers, then go ahead and sign up with a new insurer and end your old policy.

-But if you're wary of making a shift mid-policy because of the complexities that involves or because of cancellation fees, that doesn't mean you're necessarily stuck paying the premiums you currently owe.
+But if you're wary of making a shift mid-policy because of cancellation fees, that doesn't mean you're necessarily stuck paying the premiums you currently owe.
 You have lots of options for reducing your costs even with your current insurer.

 By making an effort to reduce the costs of your existing insurance policy, it'll be more attractive to stick it out with your insurer and just wait to switch companies until the renewal date of your current policy.
 In fact, you may decide you don't really need to make a change at all.